jungsukKo/SAnimationSystem/README.md

 Unity changed legacy animation component to animator component long time ago.
 Animator is much faster with no bug.
 However, AnimatorController is essential and it has few difficulties.
 * animatorController need lot of time to setup
 * animatorController make another asset file
-* animatorController has no method to control animation from code
+* animatorController has no method to control animation from code at runtime

 # Functions
 * Basic functions ( play, stop, pause, resume, crossfade )
 * Blend-in & Blend-out
 * Override / Additive layer
-* easy to expand and read codes
+* Very simple code - easy to expand and read

 # How-to-use
 1. add SAnimationSystem component to animation GameObject